Nudity and protest: The Freedom to be Yourself

 The Freedom to be Yourself campaign (TFTBY or FTBY) was founded in 1998 by Vincent Bethell.
 The group, according to Bethell is about "the right to be naked in public".
 Supporters of TFTBY organized several grassroots naked protests in public in London; protests also took place in Brighton, Bristol, Birmingham, Coventry, and some in the United States.

+Bethell made legal history in January 2001 by being the first defendant to stand trial naked in a UK court.
+The trial was at Southwark Crown Court London.
+He was naked throughout this court case, and was found not guilty.

 Terri Sue Webb is an activist living in Bend, Oregon, who was one of few activists in the United States active in the TFTBY campaign.
 She has been imprisoned and released multiple times for public nudity.
 On several occasions she has remained nude while incarcerated, often resulting in a much longer jail sentence.
 There has been quite a bit of media coverage of her activities.
 Daniel Johnson went nude with her in public on two occasions in 2001 and 2002.

-Vincent Bethell made legal history in January 2001 by being the first defendant to stand trial naked in a UK court.
-The trial was at Southwark Crown Court London.
-Vincent was naked throughout this court case, and was found not guilty.
 Stephen Gough, also known as "Steve Gough" and "the naked rambler", is an activist from Eastleigh, Hampshire, famous for walking the length of Great Britain from Land's End to John o' Groats in 2003–2004 and again in 2005–2006 (that year accompanied by his girlfriend Melanie Roberts), with nothing on except boots, socks, rucksack and sometimes a hat.
 He has been arrested several times and put in prison in the course of his rambles.
 In his last walk he was only arrested twice in England, and released almost immediately, but due to the different legal system and laws in Scotland, he was arrested many more times after crossing the border and spent time in HMP Edinburgh, then moved to HMP Barlinnie Glasgow in June 2008.